ibm-cloud-docs/netezza/data_lakehouse/merging_datalakehouse.md

 {:caption: .caption}
 {:note: .note}

-# Merging and querying data within data lakehouse
+# Merging and querying data from data lakehouse
 {: #merging_datalakehouse}

 Learn how to query and merge data from a {{site.data.keyword.netezza_short}} table and a data lake table.